 23. Turn off your home phone.
 This can run $30 or more a month.
 Just use your cell phone and cancel your home service.

 24. Downgrade your cell phone.
 Try to reduce the data you use to see if you can’t lower your monthly payment on your cell phone.
-Stick with your home internet for most of your data usage and you can use your phone less and less and really rack up the savings.
+Stick with your home internet for most of your data usage, and you can use your phone less and less and rack up the savings.

 25. Swap services.
 Instead of paying for babysitting, exchange time with another couple.
-You watch their kids for free and they can do the same for you.
+You watch their kids for free, and they can do the same for you.
 You might be able to swap your tutoring for haircuts or your lawn mowing for handyman repairs.

 26. Make gifts.
 Instead of buying people gifts for birthdays and holidays, consider making them yourself.
 You could even offer a “service” gift where you will babysit once a month for a year, etc. Find a way to give from the heart instead.

 27. Budget bill your utilities.
-If you can, arrange for budget billing with your utilities.
+If you can, arrange for budget billing with your services.
 This can make it easier to include your budget and will avoid those swings in the summer or the winter when certain utilities may be more expensive.

 29. No more coffee trips.
-Make your coffee at home each morning and cancel that run through the drive thru.
+Make your coffee at home each morning and cancel that run through the drive-thru.

 31. Carpool.
 Take turns driving to work and save money on fuel and also wear and tear on your vehicle.

 This is a bit different than working from home.
-These ideas help you make a bit more money just doing things you might already do – like search the internet, shop, etc. These sites will actually pay you money to do just that.
+These ideas help you make a bit more money just doing things you might already do – like search the internet, shop, etc. These sites will pay you money to do just that.
 Then, turn around and apply anything you make towards your savings.